"The proper study of mankind is man."

 Thomas Hobbes (1588-1679) is best known for his political views on society.
 In his famous book, Leviathan, he claims that man's essential nature is competitive and selfish, and sets out to justify political principles through agreements among rational, free, and equal persons.
 He and John Locke shared their interest in rationalism.

-Locke, however, " …believed that learning … from experience"), and that all minds are tabula rasas …."
-His proposition came to have a "significant influence on later approaches to 'mental retardation'.
-If ideas could derive from experience, from the senses … then there was hope of developing … persons with intellectual disabilities."
-This was a dramatic departure from the prevailing view at the time, that "persons born with any type of mental disability were unable to learn, but it played a significant role in the development of psychology."
+Locke, however, believed that learning comes through association ("ideas derive from experience"), and that all minds are tabula rasas, blank slates upon which to write.
+His proposition came to have a significant influence on later approaches to disabilities.
+If ideas could derive from experience, from the senses and through reflection, then there was hope of developing these capacities in persons with intellectual disabilities.
+This was a dramatic departure from the prevailing view of the time, that persons born with any type of mental disability were unable to learn, but it played a significant role in the development of psychology.

 Together with Jean-Jaques Rousseau, (1712-1778), a writer, political theorist, and moral philosopher of the Enlightenment Era, "Hobbes and Locke are considered the Social Contract theorists, interested in the balance of individual freedom and control by the government."